smithy-lang/smithy-python/README.md

 `./pants list path/to/dir:`.
 For more detailed information, see the [docs] (https://www.pantsbuild.org/docs/targets#target-addresses).

+#### Common commands - make

+There is also a `Makefile` that bridges the Python and Java build systems together to make common workflows simple, single commands.
+The two most important commands are:

+* `make install-components` which builds and installs the Java generator and the python packages.
+The generator is published to maven local and the python packages are installed into the active python environment.
+This command is most useful for those who simply want to run the generator and use a generated client.v
+* `make test-protocols` which runs all the protocol tests.
+It will first (re)install all necessary components to ensure that the latest is being used.
+This is most useful for developers working on the generator and python packages.

+To see what else available, run `make help` or examine the file directly.

 ## License

 This project is licensed under the Apache-2.0 License.